-The ASCSA Publications Office, based in Princeton, New Jersey, disseminates the work of the School, and publishes to the highest editorial and production standards other important works on Greek studies.
+The ASCSA Publications Office, based in Princeton, New Jersey, disseminates the work of the School and publishes other important works on Greek studies, all to the highest editorial and production standards.
 The staff of the Publications Office is guided by a Publications Committee composed of leading scholars.
 All School publications adhere to the ASCSA Ethics Policy on the presentation of artifacts with no known provenience, designed to combat the illicit trade in antiquities.

 You can browse and search ASCSA publications on this site and learn more about our publishing program.
 A printable version of the current catalogue of publications is also available to download as a PDF.